Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 Honey Makes Money Makes Honey, 2012

 A wicker beehive (or skep) was representative of the perfect industrious society in the Victorian period.
-The use of the beehive as an emblem has a long history in Freemasonry, on trade union banners and in the Co-operative Movement.
-George Cruikshank also famously used it in his satirical cartoon The British Beehive (1867), which appears elsewhere in the exhibition, to represent the economist Adam Smith’s idea of a hierarchically organised society in which there is a clear division of labour.
+George Cruikshank famously used it in his satirical cartoon The British Beehive (1867), which appears elsewhere in the exhibition, to represent the economist Adam Smith’s idea of a hierarchically organised society in which there is a clear division of labour.

 Words and Laws (whose shoulder to which wheel?), 2012, mixed-media installation, ‘Rise Early, Be Industrious’, MK Gallery, Milton Keynes